Category:1108 Blades Maintainer and Loader

 1108.4.2 Sample Record

-The sample record shall be completed in SM, as described in Sample Record General Information , and shall indicate acceptanceor rejection based on district reported results and laboratory determined results.
+The sample record shall be completed in AASHTOWARE Project (AWP) in accordance with AWP MA Sample Record, General, and shall indicate acceptanceor rejection based on district reported results and laboratory determined results.
 Final acceptance is determined by the district, based on lab tests and physical inspection.
 Rejection may be by lab or district, depending on where the non-conformance is.
 Appropriate remarks, as described in EPG 106.20 Reporting, are to be included in the remarks to clarify conditions of acceptance or rejection.
 Test results shall be reported on the appropriate templates under the Tests tab.